szw/vim-g/README.md

 Moreover, you can use double quotes (`"`) to perform [phrase search](http://support.google.com/websearch/bin/answer.py?hl=en&answer=136861).
 Just enclose some words between quotation marks as you type.

-You can also use a standalone quotation mark as it has some extra meaning.
-It indicates that everything following it should be enclosed within quotation marks.
-In other words, **vim-g** will detect a standalone quotation mark, then threat it as an opening phrase and generate the closing mark.
+Also, you don't have to close manually open quotation marks. **vim-g** will add the missing one itself.

 Examples: